my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

   <img src="https://www.computerhope.com/jargon/h/hangiden.png" alt="Hanging indent" style="display: block; margin-right: auto; margin-left: auto; zoom:100%;" />

-  Could use a hanging indent where there should be no arguments on the first line and further indentation should be used to clearly distinguish itself as a continuation line.
+  Could use a hanging indent where there should be <u>no arguments on the first line</u> (i.e., the last non-whitespace character of the line is the opening parenthesis) and <u>further indentation should be used</u> to clearly distinguish itself as a continuation line until the closing parenthesis.

   ```python
   # Good